mapswipe/website-old/README.md

 4. `npm install`
 5. `gulp develop` to start the local development version of site

-The rendered HTML can be found in `/docs` - this is gitignored as the site is built on GitHub.
+The rendered HTML can be found in `/docs` - this is git-ignored as the deployment is done by GitHub Actions.

 ## Content changes
 - Edit the `.shtml` file of the existing page